trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 The majority of calls received were Priority 2 calls.
-This is followed by Priority 3 and Priority 1 calls.
-Next, we can look at the nuber of calls per discipline.
-The chart below covers that information.
+This is followed by Priority 1 calls.
 Priority 2 calls are 38.2 percent of the total number of calls, while Priority 1 calls are 24.5 percent of the total number of calls.

+This appears to be consistent through the new reports.

 ::: {.cell}